mosra/m.css/doc/documentation/doxygen.rst

                                     bandwidth and initial processing time.
 If
                                     not set, :py:`False` is used.
 See
                                     `Search options`_ for more information.
+:py:`SEARCH_FILENAME_PREFIX: str`   Search data filename prefix.
+Useful to
+                                    prevent file conflicts if both C++ and Python documentation shares the same
+                                    directory.
+If not set, ``searchdata`` is
+                                    used.
 :py:`SEARCH_HELP: str`              HTML code to display as help text on empty
                                     search popup.
 If not set, a default message is used.
 Has effect only if